-Medieval Knights Loved their swords, it was the medieval Knights most treasured weapon.
-Other weapons used by medieval knights were the Dagger, Mace, Flail, Pollaxe, Battleaxe and Lance.
-However it was the sword carried the most prestige and honour for the medieval Knight and was usually the Knights favourite weapon as well as the Lance.
+However, it was the sword that carried the most prestige and honour for the medieval Knight and was usually the Knights’ favorite weapon as well as the Lance.

-Swords were also one of the best weapons available for close quarter fighting as they were able to penetrate gaps in armour and had several uses in close combat.
+Swords were also one of the best weapons available for close-quarter fighting as they were able to penetrate gaps in armor and had several uses in close combat.
 The medieval swords used by Knights developed over time.

-In the early medieval period Knights swords were more basic and until around the 13th century had a double edged slashing type blade.
-The Medieval Knights sword needed to adapt constantly due to the advancements being made in armour technology.
+In the early medieval period Knights’ swords were more basic and until around the 13th century had a double-edged slashing type blade.
+The Medieval Knight’s sword needed to adapt constantly due to the advancements being made in armor technology.

-As plate armour replaced chain-mail armour knights swords became smaller and more pointed.
-These types of sword were developed so that the knight could thrust his sword through the gaps in an enemies armour and helmet which would cause severe injuries and death.
+As plate armour replaced chain-mail armour knights’ swords became smaller and more pointed.
+These types of swords were developed so that the knight could thrust his sword through the gaps in an enemies’ armour and helmet which would cause severe injuries and death.

-Lances were used by Medieval Knights who fought on horseback most of the time, they would charge other Knights at great speed, it is believed that the combined speed of two Knights charging each other would be up to 95 km/h.
+Lances were used by Medieval Knights who fought on horseback most of the time, they would charge other Knights at great speed, it is believed that the combined speed of two Knights charging each other would be up to 60 mph *that’s 30 mph each!

-In the 14th century Knights lance weapons were improved to stop injuries to the hand on impact, small round plates were added to stop the Knights hands moving along the shaft of the lance.
+In the 14th century Knights, lance weapons were improved to stop injuries to the hand on impact, small round plates were added to stop the Knights’ hands from moving along the shaft of the lance.

 Knights used Poleaxe weapons on horseback where they were able to fight their enemy at close range.
 The Knights Pollaxe weapon was able to smash through breastplate armour and the helmets of enemy soldiers and knights.

-Daggers were usually used as a last resort as close combat weapons, Medieval Knights would sometimes resort to the dagger when he had lost other weapons and/or was in very close combat and grappling situations.
+Daggers were usually used as a last resort as close combat weapons, Medieval Knights would sometimes resort to the dagger when they had lost other weapons or were in very close combat possibly grappling situations.